 As the trade has continued to be looked at through a rearview mirror, many have openly discussed what the situation was like back then.

-“While Russell made it clear he wanted this change, he made Seattle proud, and we are grateful for his decade of leadership on and off the field,” said Jody Allen, chair of the Seattle Seahawks.
+“While Russell made it clear he wanted this change, he made Seattle proud, and we are grateful for his decade of leadership on and off the field,” Jody Allen said, chair of the Seahawks.

 “We look forward to welcoming our new players and to everyone being fully engaged while working our hardest to win every single day.
 I trust our leadership to take us into the future, and know we all wish Russell the very best.”

-Head coach of the Seahawks, Pete Carroll, opened up about the trade as well, making it clear that he believed things could have ended differently.
+The former head coach of the Seahawks, Pete Carroll, also opened up about the trade as well, making it clear that he believed things could have ended differently.

 “I’ve learned that sometimes you got to make tough decisions, and you got to go for it,” Carroll remarked.
 “It just reemphasized to me, sometimes you got to just sit with it.
-With really a good commitment of people in connection with the people that have to bring in the inputs of those decisions, you can make good solid choices, and it worked.
-It worked out tremendously for us, and that’s why we’re sitting in this position for this draft.
-And we have some funds to work free agency because of it.”
+With really a good commitment of people in connection with the people that have to bring in the inputs of those decisions, you can make good solid choices, and it worked.”

-Wilson, on the other hand, has been quiet regarding his trade.
+For Wilson, he has been quiet regarding his trade.
 Not much has been said since he packed his bags for Denver.